tamdang100/powerbi/README.md

-# Project: Global Superstore - Strategic Market Expansion & Product Selection
+# Project 1: Global Superstore - Strategic Market Expansion & Product Selection

 ## 1. Dataset
 Dataset stores sales information of some products of a company worldwide